Top 10 Organic Sunscreens for Sensitive Skin

 Note: No SPF block 100% UV.
 Reapply every 2 hours!

-These picks use zinc oxide or titanium dioxide for broad-spectrum protection without irritants like fragrances or parabens.
+These picks utilize zinc oxide or titanium dioxide for broad-spectrum protection, free from irritants such as fragrances and parabens.
 Whether you need reef-safe, non-comedogenic, or eczema-safe SPF, this list covers you.

-From lightweight hybrid sunscreen for combination skin to travel-size organic sunscreen sticks, each product is dermatologist-approved and perfect for acne-prone, dry, or rosacea-prone skin.
+From lightweight, hybrid sunscreens for combination skin to travel-size, organic sunscreen sticks, each product is dermatologist-approved and ideal for acne-prone, dry, or rosacea-prone skin.

-The below top 10 are hypoallergenicwater-resistant, and free of harsh chemicals, so you can trust that they are safe and effective.
+The top 10 options below are hypoallergenicwater-resistant, and free of harsh chemicals, making them both safe and effective.

 1. Best Overall: Thrive Reef Safe Sunscreen SPF50

-• Non-nano, reef-safe, and perfect for combination skin sunscreen.
+• Non-nano, reef-safe, and ideal for combination skin, this sunscreen is perfect.

 2. For Acne-Prone Skin: Ultra Matte Sunscreen Gel with SPF 60 & PA+++